Skip to Content

 Unfortunately, man has become their major enemy in Africa.

-In June, 2019, hundreds of vultures were poisoned in Botswana, resulting in one of the biggest losses of vultures in history.
-(The toll could actually be 1,000 or more.)
+In 2019, hundreds of vultures were poisoned in Botswana, resulting in one of the biggest losses of vultures in history.
 Their dead bodies were found at the site of poached elephant carcasses.

-Interested in really beautiful birds?
+Interested in beautiful birds?
 Check out these photos of the birds of Costa Rica

 Victoria Falls Safari Lodge vulture feeding

-The Victoria Falls Safari Lodge is doing something to help the scavenger birds.
+The Victoria Falls Safari Lodge is doing something to help the beleaguered scavenger birds.

-For the past 19 years or so, the hotel has been feeding them, and guests and visitors to the area are invited to come and watch the show (called the “Vulture Culture” experience) for free.
+For more than 20 years, the hotel has been feeding them.
+Guests and visitors to the area are invited to come and watch the show (called the “Vulture Culture Experience”) for free.

 Victoria Falls activities - vulture feeding